 On stage is a lion with a fade and oiled slide.

-Master of trembling roar, summoning the swelter
+Young lord of trembling roar, summoning the swelter

 with tightly buzzing mouth and drawn cheeks,

 in the shelter underneath the Coca Cola tent.

 The sunken dais at The Landing cradles a diaspora